 It is important to heed evacuation orders and curfews.
 Following a situation that warrants evacuation, all individuals must follow the instructions of Miami Beach Police and other local law enforcement that will staff the entry points to the City of Miami Beach.
-Local elected officials, in consultation with Emergency Management, Law Enforcement, Fire Department Officials and Public Works will determine when an area is safe enough for individuals to return.
-The message announcing re-entry into the City will ONLY come from Elected Officials through official avenues such as the Miami Beach Official Twitter Feed and through local media.
+Local officials, including Emergency Management, Law Enforcement, Fire Department Officials and Public Works will consult to determine when an area is safe enough for individuals to return.
+The message announcing re-entry into the City will ONLY come from official sources through official avenues such as the Miami Beach Official Twitter account and through local media.

-It is recommended practice, however, that when residents and business employees evacuate the City, they should carry certain documentation in order assist local officials in cases of extreme circumstances.
+All residents and business employees who evacuate the City when an order is given should carry certain documentation in order assist local officials in cases of extreme circumstances.
 These documents include:

 - Driver’s License

 - Proof of Employment (such as Employer credentials, letter on employer letterhead)

 - Demonstrated Need to enter area (such as a work order or inventory list)

 Prepare Your Hotel or Condominium Team with Special FREE Training